microsoft/CNTK/Documentation/Documents/Network Description Language.md

 #### Node Arrays

 CNTK supports multiple nodes for each type, so all these values are arrays.
-However, In many cases there will only be a single node for each node type.
+However, in many cases there will only be a single node for each node type.
 The array syntax (parenthesis) must be used when setting these special nodes, even if there is only one element.
-If more than one element is include, the entries are comma separated and surrounded by parenthesis.
+If more than one element is included, the entries are comma separated and surrounded by parenthesis.
 For example:

 ```
     FeatureNodes=(features)